psuong/VulkanRendering/README.md

 Window surface creation _actually_ affects which physical device is selected so it is deferred to a later step.
 Windows are also optional and Vulkan allows off screen rendering without much of the workaround found in OpenGL.

+### Swap Chains ###
+Before an image gets rendered, the images are stored in render buffers.
+Or really in Vulkan, the swap chain infrastructure.
+The images are stored in a series of queues before the image is presented to on screen.